-The Chinese Luxury Market is now the most sizeable in the world.
-With burgeoning levels of wealth and disposable income come changing expectations from consumers.
+The Chinese Luxury Market is now one of the biggest in the world.
+With burgeoning levels of wealth and disposable income, expectations from Chinese consumers are diversifying.

 The Definitive Guide to Entering the Chinese Luxury Market

 Over the course of 2016, total Chinese consumer expenditure rose by 7%, far higher than global average levels of 2.3% for the same year.
 In 2017 Luxury Goods in China are forecast to be the seventh fastest-spending category.
 Despite this sizeable market, unless you are already an established brand in China you have some work to do in terms of carving out a unique brand image and increasing your reputation.